 What to Eat

-Outside Lands has such an excellent variety of cuisine on tap that it’s easy to forget you can bring in your own food.
-But if you’re not going to pack deli sandwiches with fruits and vegetables in a backpack, then remember to bring money, because foodie delights like banh mi, huaraches, empanadas, pork belly, porcini donuts, arepas and fried egg sandwiches don’t come cheap.
-(Over near the Sutro stage, you’ll find more common festival fare like Philly cheesesteak and chicken sandwiches.)
+Outside Lands has such an excellent variety of cuisine that it’s easy to forget you can bring in your own food.
+But if you’re not going to pack deli sandwiches with fruits and vegetables in a backpack, then remember to bring money, because foodie delights like banh mi, huaraches, empanadas, pork belly, porcini donuts, arepas and fried egg sandwiches don’t exactly come cheap.
+(Over near the Sutro stage, there’s usually more common festival fare like Philly cheesesteak and chicken sandwiches.)
 Remember that lines for pour-over coffee and wood-fired pizza will move very, very slowly.

 I’ve said it a hundred times: all outdoor festivals should supply free water.
-Outside Lands still doesn’t, instead charging you to fill up your own reusable water bottle, or charging for a commemorative water bottle with free refills.
-Water fountains are nonexistent, and ground spigots, last I checked, are turned off.
+Outside Lands is finally doing so, after years of charging you to fill up your own reusable water bottle, or charging for a commemorative water bottle that comes with free refills.
+Water fountains are virtually nonexistent (there’s one near the fenced-off bathrooms adjacent to the Twin Peaks stage), and ground spigots, last I checked, are turned off.
 Thank goodness, then, for Rock Medicine, which always keeps a water cooler and paper cups on hand for thirsty festival-goers.
-Find their booth between the panhandle stage and the Polo Fields.
+Their booth is usually between the Panhandle Stage and the Polo Fields.

 As for alcohol, there’s plenty of fine wine and craft beer on offer.
 Or you can always do what some locals do: bury bottles of liquor in Golden Gate Park a week before the festival and dig it up later after you’ve slid past security.